Great Diving Beetle

-The great diving beetle and its larva are aquatic beetles, but they rarely surface and their silvery sheen from their plastron is mostly hidden by their wing cases.
+The great diving beetle and its larva are aquatic beetles that breathe with the aid of a plastron.
+However, we can’t see a silvery sheen from the plastron as with other animals because their plastron is mostly hidden by their wing cases.

 In experiments, detailed in the publication below, we show that it would be possible for a human to do this using a sphere they could stand in.
 However it would not be pleasant, as the oxygen concentration would fall to a low level.